dsuberi/circlecicd-demo/README.md

 - We also need to give CircleCI access to our repo so that they're authorized to run these jobs.
 Go to [CircleCI's website](https://circleci.com/), login in with your github account, and authorize them to access your circlecicd-demo repo that we just created.

 - Push the new config file to github.

+>git add .

+>git commit -m "Adding CircleCI config file"

+>git push

+- CircleCI should detect the code changes and run our build_and_test workflow for our branch.
+We should be able to see the jobs run on CircleCI's website.
+-